25th August, 2020Go to life insurance

 These three simple steps can help you navigate the process.

 Firstly, ask for a medical certificate from a GP or hospital doctor.
 This is required to register the death.

 Next, you'll need to register the death within five days (eight days in Scotland).
 At this time you'll receive the documents you need to arrange a funeral.
 It's a good idea to ask for several copies of the death certificate as many organisations (banks and building societies) may also wish to receive a copy.

 With these things in place you can arrange the funeral.
 You can use a funeral director or arrange this yourself.
-Ask friends or family if they can recommend anyone, or choose a funeral director who is a member of one of the following:
+The costs of a funeral may vary, as our guide explains.
+If you choose to use a funeral director, ask friends or family if they can recommend anyone, or choose someone who is a member of one of the following: